FilmonK/Metabase_Supabase_Integration/README.md

 <br>

 4. Edit Your Function:
    - A *"player_usage"* folder should be created and the folder structure should look similar to this.
 Replace the sample code in index.ts with your logic for fetching player information.
+Here's a link to the sample code [Supabase Edge Function](https://github.com/FilmonK/Metabase_Supabase_Integration/blob/main/espn_calls/playerStartUsage.js)

 <img width="252" alt="vscode" src="https://github.com/user-attachments/assets/20502c3b-25ed-4aa0-8aa9-8b38b6437eaf" />